Quansight/Quansight-website/apps/labs/posts/escaping-lyskov-substitution-hell.md

 - For PyArrow, there's `ArrowDataFrame` and `ArrowSeries`.
 - For Polars, there's `PolarsDataFrame` and `PolarsSeries`.
-- Similarly, for other backends.
+- ...similar patterns exist for other dataframe backends like pandas, DuckDB, and more.

-Now, `CompliantDataFrame` has some methods which accept `CompliantSeries` as parameters, such as:
+The `CompliantDataFrame` protocol has some methods which accept `CompliantSeries` as parameters, such as:

 ```py
 class CompliantDataFrame: